VerdommeMan/convert-to-human-readable-numbers/README.md

 - or you can directly download it from [src](src/)

 ## Customization
-### Specify the numbers behind the decimal point
+### Specify the numbers behind the decimal separator
-This module allows you the specify the precision, when given a precision of zero, it will remove the decimal point.
+This module allows you the specify the precision, when given a precision of zero, it will remove the decimal separator.
 Note that the precision will round like `math.round`.

 ### Option to remove trailing zeros
-This module has a option to remove trailing zeros when you set a precision.
+This module has the option to remove trailing zeros when you set a precision.

 ### Option to specify the space between the formatted number and prefix
-This module allows you to set a delimiter between the number and the prefix
+This module allows you to set a delimiter between the number and the prefix.

 ### scales
 This module has by default three scales, SI-prefixes, short scale and long scale.
 It also allows you to add your own scales.
 This will be refered to as the prefix.